SpiralDevelopment/Awesome-Crypto-Trading/README.md

 - [Crypto Communities](#crypto-communities)

+# Blockchain and Cryptocurrencies

+* [Basics of Bitcoin](https://bitcoin.org/en/getting-started) - Getting started with Bitcoin by Bitcoin.org

+* [Binance Academy](https://academy.binance.com/) - Blockchain and cryptocurrency educational portal.

+* [Blockchain Basics](https://consensys.net/academy/blockchain-basics-book/) - This guide is about what is blockchain technology, how it works, and how it could affect the world around us.

+* [Blockchain Explained](https://www.investopedia.com/terms/b/blockchain.asp) - Guide to Blockchain by Investopedia.
+Covers blockchain basics, history and its applications.

+* [Glossary](https://blockspot.io/crypto-dictionary/) - Glossary of terms commonly used in the world of blockchain and cryptocurrency.

-# Resources
+# Technical Analysis (TA)
 ## Getting Started With TA

-* [Babypips](https://www.babypips.com/) - Babypips has a online course (School of Pipsology) that helps beginners to learn how to trade, use chart indicators, spot chart patterns and more.
+* [Babypips](https://www.babypips.com/) - Babypips has an online course (School of Pipsology) that helps beginners to learn how to trade, use chart indicators, spot chart patterns and more.

-* [Beginner's Guide to Crypto Trading](https://academy.binance.com/economics/a-complete-guide-to-cryptocurrency-trading-for-beginners) - A Complete Guide to Cryptocurrency Trading for Beginners by Binance Academy
+* [Beginner's Guide to Crypto Trading](https://academy.binance.com/economics/a-complete-guide-to-cryptocurrency-trading-for-beginners) - A Complete Guide to Cryptocurrency Trading for Beginners by Binance Academy.

 * [ChartSchool by StockCharts](https://school.stockcharts.com/doku.php) - ChartSchool is the educational section of StockCharts which offers series of articles that introduce you to the concepts, strategies and common terminology of technical analysis and other financial analysis methods.